-Anytime concrete is used, removed, or disposed of, including, but not limited to, placement and maintenance of curbs, sidewalks, roads, bridges, foundations, floors, and runways.
 Anytime cured or uncured concrete is used, removed or disposed of, or water that has come in contact with uncured concrete is present, it must be disposed of properly.
 Activities that use, remove, or dispose of concrete include, but are not limited to, sawing slurry, coring, grinding, roughening, hydro-demolition, bridge and road surfacing.